 Learn About The SpineCor Scoliosis Brace

 SpineCor® Scoliosis Brace was developed in the early 1990s after rigorous research and clinical trials by a team of 65 researchers based at Sainte-Justine Hospital in Montreal, Canada.
 Although originally used as a brace for scoliosis for children with Adolescent Idiopathic Scoliosis (AIS), it became clear that SpineCor greatly reduced related pain in adults, as well.
-In fact, at Scoliosis Specialists we see an even mix of pediatric scoliosis and adult scoliosis patients.
+Today, Scoliosis Specialists doctors see an even mix of pediatric scoliosis and adult scoliosis patients.

 SpineCor treatment differs from conventional non-surgical treatments which are rigid or semi-rigid braces for scoliosis, which restrict motion, causing muscle atrophy.
-SpineCor inhibits the progression of spinal deformity.
-SpineCor allows full range of motion while rebalancing and strengthening abnormal musculature, improving posture and reinforcing and integrating neurological feedback.
+The Brace inhibits the progression of spinal deformity.
+Furthermore, it allows full range of motion while balancing musculature, improving posture and reinforcing and integrating neurological feedback.
 See how SpineCor scoliosis treatment compares to other methods.

 Call For A Free Consultation By A Scoliosis Doctor

 Find out if you or your loved one is a candidate for the SpineCor Scoliosis Brace.
 Call us at the toll-free number, above, or submit the contact form in the right-hand column.
 One of our doctors will conduct a FREE phone consultation to determine if SpineCor is the right solution.
 We work with the patient’s chiropractor, surgeon, or other healthcare providers to assure proper care.

 Learn more about the criteria for bracing Adolescent Idiopathic Scoliosis using SpineCor.
 Click the link for information about adult scoliosis.
 On the first visit, the doctor will explain how the brace works, bracing protocols and follow up exams.